-Spiral Skyscrapers is new twist in architectural design.
-The current revolution in materials technology is permitting architect to realize their wildest designs- twisting, curvilinear spires unlike anything before seen.
+Spiral Skyscrapers is new twist in the mega-structure architectural design.
+The current revolution in materials technology is permitting architects to realize their wildest designs- twisting, curvilinear spires unlike anything before seen.

-The Council on tall buildings and urban habitat (CTBUH) reports that there are now 28 skyscrapers with twisted structures either built or under construction.
+This is like how future skyscrapers will be built and shaped.
+The Council on tall buildings and Urban Habitat (CTBUH) reports that there are now 28 skyscrapers with twisted structures either built or under construction.

 Here’s a look at some of these neo-futurist buildings that are changing the world’s urban Skyline.

 Shanghai, China- 632 m(2,074ft)

 China has superseded US, UK and Dubai and other countries to become the land of high rise buildings.
 Shanghai is one of the cities in the world where you find very intricately designed buildings and sharp-high structures.

 Completed in 2015 The Shanghai Tower is the tallest building in China with 120 stories, and is the second tallest in the world after the Burj Khalifa in Dubai.